 Most VPNs (Virtual Private Networks) allow torrenting, and from those VPNs currently ranked as the best, only VyprVPN prohibits such a practice.
 But that doesn’t mean they are all the same when it comes to doing the work.

 Some offer excellent security but slow speeds, while others give you great speeds but leak your IP address.
-That’s why we’re writing this article to see if choosing Surfshark for torrenting is a good idea.
+That’s why we’re writing this article to see if choosing Surfshark VPN for torrenting is a good idea.

 Does Surfshark allow torrenting?